LithiumHou/SigXTalk/README.md

 <details>
 <summary> Windows users </summary>
-If you haven't installed Rtools on Windows (which is usually not automatically installed with R), please see [here](https://cran.r-project.org/bin/windows/Rtools/).
+If you haven't installed Rtools on Windows (which is usually not automatically installed with R), please see [here](https://cran.r-project.org/bin/windows/Rtools).
-Some dependencies are required for installing and running CellChat/SigXTalk but are not availiable on CRAN.
-We suggest that it be installed manually.

 ```r
 if (!require("devtools", quietly = TRUE))